Hepmata/fixed-width-transformer/docs/result_mapper.rst

 ========
 ResultMapper has the following capabilities:

-* ResultMapper: Maps Source data to Result format of your choosing
-* Generator: Generates on the fly data and adds to Result
+* Generator: Generates data to be added to the Result data
-* Converter: Converts data to a data type of your choosing
+* Converter: Converts data to a data type of your choosing.
 * Validation: PostValidation after all the above operations are completed.
+* ResultFormatter: Maps Source data to Result Format of your choosing

 ResultMapper
 ************
-ResultMapper is an aggregation class that collates all the above steps and executes them in the following order

-ResultFormatter > Converter > Generator

-Following the 3 steps, Validations are then triggered if any is requested.
+The execution of the above steps are as follows:

+1. **Generator** are executed first to add data to the data array
+2. **Converter** are then executed to ensure data is in the type required.
+3. **Validation** are then executed to validate that the data is in good order
+4. Finally, ResultFormatter generates the data in the format requested

 ResultFormatter
 ***************
 ResultFormatter